With all my travelling around the world, it is

-important to keep in contact, but telephoning is too expensive,
+to keep in contact, but telephoning is too expensive, especially mobile

-service of Skype, what is called VoIP (Voice over Internet).
-Many of
+of Skype, what is called VoIP (Voice over Internet).
+Many of my family,

-my family, friends and colleagues have taken this free service (yes
+friends and colleagues have taken this free service (yes free), and we

 Skype